 Data governance

-The draft King V Code on corporate governance was released for public comment on 24 February 2025 by the Institute of Directors in Southern Africa (IoDSA).
-It is only about 20 pages long and includes only the code (unlike previous [...]
+The final King V Code on corporate governance was published on 31 October 2025 by the Institute of Directors in Southern Africa (IoDSA).
+It is approximately 20 pages long and includes only the code (unlike previous versions, which also included [...]

 Construction Education and Training Authority (CETA) v V2 Digital and Another | Data migration